Medicare Advantage Plans in Minnesota

 - SNP insurance plans in Minnesota offer specialized benefits for beneficiaries with low income or a chronic health condition.

 - Low-income beneficiaries may combine their Minnesota Medicare Advantage plan with Medicaid to minimize out-of-pocket costs.

 - The five largest counties in Minnesota are Hennepin, Ramsey, Dakota, Anoka, and Washington.

 - There were 1,017,798 Medicare beneficiaries in Minnesota in 2018.

-- 569,888 of Medicare beneficiaries in Minnesota were enrolled in Medicare Advantage in 2018.
+- 569,888 Medicare beneficiaries in Minnesota were enrolled in Medicare Advantage in 2018.

 How much does Medicare Advantage in Minnesota cost?

 In 2022, the average monthly premium for a Medicare Advantage plan in Minnesota was $80.82.
-Most counties have $0 premium HMO plans, and some PPO plans are still offering $0 premium options as well.
+Most counties have $0 premium HMO plans, and some PPO plans still offer $0 premium options.

 When can I enroll in a Minnesota Medicare Advantage plan?